The article is accompanied by photos of Castro in a garden

 “I don’t even remember what a headache is,” Castro writes in the article, saying the photos are “proof of what liars” those responsible for the rumors are.

-The article comes after a former Venezuelan vice president said Sunday that Castro was "doing very well" and showed reporters a snapshot of the former Cuban leader that he said was taken the day before.
+Fidel Castro “is doing very well,” Venezuela’s former vice president said Sunday, showing reporters a snapshot of the former Cuban leader that he said was taken the day before.

 Speculation has surged over Castro’s health in recent weeks.
 He has not been seen publicly since March, when he met with Pope Benedict XVI during the pontiff’s visit to Cuba.